yao-laboratory/robustSingleCell/README.md

 The `PCA` function performs multiple simulation analyses of shuffled data to determine the appropriate number of PCs.
 You can also run each simulation in parallel using the option `local = F`.
+For hcc cluster, `local = T` is neccessary.
+You can also set up parameters `mem = "4GB", time = "0:30:00" ` to control memory and running time need for the slurm jobs.

 ``` r
 LCMV1 <- PCA(LCMV1, local = T)